robVerce/datacenter_pue/README.md

 * Physics-based model supporting *facility-level* and *national-level* analysis

 # How to use
-Please see the simple demostration in "demo.ipynb"
+Please see the simple demonstration in "demo.ipynb"

 # Inputs
 1. Climate condition